 - represents an important grassroots connection to many crime prevention services and community resources, including: Neighborhood Observation Patrol (N.O.P.); Operation I.D.; Graffiti Report Team; Operation Family Identification Program; Bicycle Registration; Victim Contact Services; Property Pick-up; Crime Free Multi-Housing; and numerous other Partnership Programs.

 Ask your local Spokane C.O.P.S. substation for more information about how to start a Block Watch.

 Why Your Neighborhood C.O.P.S.
 Substation is a Natural Location for Block Watch

 Block Watch makes sense being located right in the neighborhoods it serves, under the guidance of eligible C.O.P.S. trained volunteers – your own neighbors.
 The grassroots network created by your Block Watch provides a conduit for the delivery of many other crime reduction services now available at C.O.P.S.
 Substation.

 It provides you with a direct community referral system and link to the Spokane Police Department (SPD).
 Each C.O.P.S.
-Substation has an NRO (Neighborhood Resource Officer) assigned to it by SPD.
-NROs carefully review “Communication Forms,” written reports taken at any substation front desk documenting an inquiry, suspicious activity, and other non-emergency or non-life-threatening situations.
-NROs then prioritize and route their neighborhood reports to appropriate contacts in local government, other agencies or police.
+Substation has an NCO (Neighborhood Conditions Officer) assigned to it by SPD.
+NCOs carefully review “Communication Forms,” written reports taken at any substation front desk documenting an inquiry, suspicious activity, and other non-emergency or non-life-threatening situations.
+NCOs then prioritize and route their neighborhood reports to appropriate contacts in local government, other agencies or police.